timweri/cargo-oxidate/README.md

 ## `--suggest-fix`

-`--suggest-fix` finds the newest older version that satisfies, on a best-effort basis, every dependency requirement it can verify from your lockfile and workspace manifests, and prints a `cargo update` command for it.
-Candidates are limited to the locked version's existing compatible zone (same major, or same minor when major is `0`, or same patch when both are `0`) — it does not consider every eligible version across a major boundary.

-Requirement verification differs by source.
-For registry (crates.io) dependents, only a requirement behind an optional dependency that can't be confirmed active is annotated as unverified rather than enforced; target-specific requirements are always enforced, and Cargo may still reject that suggestion.
-For local/workspace manifests, activation isn't tracked at all, so every declared requirement — including optional and target-specific ones — is treated as mandatory; an inactive local optional or target-specific requirement can therefore still block an otherwise valid downgrade, without any "unverified" annotation.
+`--suggest-fix` prints a `cargo update --precise` command for the newest eligible downgrade of each package that is too new.
+It checks dependency requirements it can verify from `Cargo.lock` and workspace manifests.

+A candidate must be old enough, not yanked, older than the locked version, and in its compatible version zone.
+The zone keeps the same major version, except that `0.x` keeps the same minor and `0.0.x` keeps the same patch.
+Prereleases are excluded unless you pass `--include-prerelease` or the locked version is itself a prerelease.

+Registry requirements come from the crates.io index.
+An optional registry declaration that cannot be confirmed active is shown as unverified.
+Target-specific registry declarations are enforced.
+For local and workspace manifests, the tool does not determine feature or target activation, so it treats every declared requirement, including optional and target-specific ones, as mandatory.

-The tool does not build your project and does not guarantee Cargo will accept every suggested command.
-Run your tests after applying a suggestion.
-If no version fits, it reports the requirement that prevents a downgrade.
-Apply suggestions in order, then run the command again.
+Suggestions are best effort.
+The tool does not run Cargo's resolver or build your project, so Cargo can still reject a suggested command.
+Apply suggestions in order, then run the command again and run your tests.
+If the tool cannot find an eligible downgrade, it reports the requirement that blocks one when it knows that requirement.

 ## Exit Codes